 The mac and cheese is a certified classic.
 Enjoyed by kids and adults alike, this pasta dish is a favorite because of its taste and relatively easy preparation.

-Make sure to know this simple pasta recipe by heart and you can never go wrong.
+Make sure to know these simple pasta recipes by heart and you can never go wrong.

 Ingredients: (serves six persons)

 - Butter – 5 tablespoons